Vertigo: Causes, Symptoms and Treatment

 What’s the Difference Between Dizziness and Vertigo?

-Dizziness covers a broad range of experiences.
-It covers feelings of lightheadedness, feeling as though you might faint, and feeling unsteady on your feet.
-Dizziness can be related to many factors including cardiovascular or breathing pattern problems (Robinson 2016; Better Health Channel 2022a).
+Dizziness encompasses a broad range of experiences, including lightheadedness, feeling as though you might faint, and feeling unsteady on your feet.
+Dizziness can be related to many factors, including cardiovascular or breathing pattern problems (Robinson 2016; Better Health Channel 2022a).

 Vertigo is a common, distressing presentation in general practice and constitutes approximately 54% of cases of dizziness (Dommaraju & Perera 2016).